-ALTER PASSWORD OF John TO abcdef
+dmSQL> ALTER PASSWORD OF John TO abcdef;

-3.7 ALTER REPLICATION ADD REPLICATE
+3.8 ALTER REPLICATION ADD REPLICATE

 The ALTER REPLICATION ADD REPLICATE command adds an additional remote table to an existing table replication.
 Add as many additional remote tables to a replication as you wish.
-The table owner, a DBA, or SYSADM can execute the ALTER REPLICATION ADD REPLICATE command.
+The table owner or a user with DBA, SYSDBA or SYSADM security privilege can execute the ALTER REPLICATION ADD REPLICATE command.